Roseanne Barr Says Ambien Played Role In Racist Tweet That Spiked Her Show's Reboot

 Clinton replied to Barr early Tuesday, "Good morning Roseanne — my given middle name is Victoria.
 I imagine George Soros's nephews are lovely people.
 I'm just not married to one."

-Barr apologized but then followed it up by repeating another conspiracy theory — that Soros and his father worked with Nazis during World War II (a rumor that has been debunked, and that Soros denounced again yesterday).
+Barr apologized but then followed it up by repeating another conspiracy theory — that Soros and his father worked with Nazis during World War II (a rumor that has been debunked and that Soros denounced again yesterday).

 On Wednesday morning, Barr also invoked President Trump.
 Barr said, "i feel bad for @POTUS-he goes thru this every single day."